microbecode/zk-identity-onramp/README.md

 This project aims to on-ramp off-chain identities.

-This project is loosely based on a non-funded [ZkIgnite proposal](https://zkignite.minaprotocol.com/zkignite/zkapp-cohort-3/finalfundingdecisions/suggestion/703), which in turn is based on [Bonday Pay](https://www.risczero.com/blog/bonsai-pay).
+This project is loosely based on a non-funded [ZkIgnite proposal](https://zkignite.minaprotocol.com/zkignite/zkapp-cohort-3/finalfundingdecisions/suggestion/703), which in turn is based on [Bonsai Pay](https://www.risczero.com/blog/bonsai-pay) and [zkLogin](https://www.youtube.com/watch?v=FrihpBU4MzY).
 We mostly leave the asset management things out and focus on the identity.

 The project is divided into two phases: the first phase aims to implement the basic functionality, in a PoC style.
 The second phase adds required ZK privacy and succinctness.